Table of Contents

 This resume format is optimized for Applicant Tracking Systems (ATS) by including relevant keywords such as 'backend development', 'system integration', and 'microservices'.
 The inclusion of a professional summary highlights key skills and experiences that are crucial for an Engineering Intern position, making it stand out to recruiters.
 Additionally, the use of consistent formatting and clear sections makes it easy for both ATS algorithms and human readers to parse and understand.

-Check Your Software Development Intern Resume Score
+Check Your Engineering Intern Resume Score

 Instant Resume Score